syamaner/aspire-jupyter-ai/README.md

   "Parameters:OpenAIKey": "your API key"
 }
 ```
-Once the secret is set, it will be passed to the Jupyter container and will be configured automatically using [the referecned bash script that starts jupyter server in the container](./src/AspireJupyterAI.AppHost/Jupyter/run.sh)
+Once the secret is set, it will be passed to the Jupyter container and will be configured automatically using [the referenced bash script that starts jupyter server in the container](./src/AspireJupyterAI.AppHost/Jupyter/run.sh)

 ## Sources: